sph-mn/sph-ga/readme.md

 ## extended api when `conformal` is true
 functions
 ~~~
-# create a basis vector for the origin. also known as "e0" and "e+"
+# create a basis vector for the origin. also known as "n0"
 no :: coefficient -> multivector

-# create a basis vector for infinity. also known as "e∞"" and "e-"
+# create a basis vector for infinity. also known as "n∞"
 ni :: coefficient -> multivector

 # create a conformal point. requires only the coefficients for the euclidean part